 On the other hand, not enough air pressure can reduce shock absorption and make it harder to maintain traction on the ground.
 According to most MTB manufacturers, the ideal tire pressure lies somewhere between 30 and 50 psi, which strikes a nice balance between on-road and off-road riding.

-To find the optimal tire pressure for your bike, you will first need to check how much air is currently in your tires.
+How To Check Bike Tire Pressure.
+To find the optimal tire pressure for your bike and How To Check Bike Tire Pressure, you will first need to check how much air is currently in your tires.
 You can do this simply by using a pressure gauge or by checking the recommended pressure level specified by your bike’s manufacturer.

 Once you have this information, you can experiment with different levels of air in order to find the one that offers the best performance for your particular riding style and terrain.
 With a little trial and error, you will be able to optimize your tire pressure and enjoy smoother, more efficient rides on any type of terrain.